 Some affected persons, including young people from around 30 years of age, report significant restrictions in their everyday life, such as exhaustion after climbing stairs or extended walks, as well as psychological effects such as despair or depression.

 One to two months after coronavirus infection, symptomatic Swiss army recruits (median age 21 years) still showed a reduction of up to 20% in their maximum lung performance.

 Post-acute covid is more frequent in younger rather than older people and in women rather than men because their immune response to the viral infection is stronger (and may be too strong).

 Initial studies found involvement of the heart muscle (myocarditis) in a considerable proportion of mild and moderate covid cases.
 It is also known that even in apparently mild covid, some limited lung inflammation can occur in about 50% of cases.
 People with persistent chest pain or other persistent or new symptoms are therefore advised to consult a doctor for an assessment.

 The so-called post-viral syndrome or post-viral fatigue is already known from other viral infections, including severe influenza (flu).
 The involvement of the heart muscle is also known from strong and pandemic influenza.
-The occurrence of “long covid” is therefore not entirely surprising, but it is nevertheless remarkably widespread and must be taken seriously.
+The occurrence of post-acute covid is therefore not surprising or unusual, but it is nevertheless quite widespread and must be taken seriously.